suitenumerique/hackdays2025/submissions/doc-spec/README.md

 - Integrating "Convert to Docs" directly into La Suite Drive
 - Improving the Document Conversion Report Format (DCRF) into a structured standard (e.g., JSON + UI mapping).
 - Displaying conversion warnings and errors inline in the Docs UI.
+- Integrating the changes into the NLdoc codebase.